memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 sidebar_label: Example of a custom query
 ---

-We are going to examine how the query module `example` is implemented using the C API and the Python API.
+We will examine how the query module `example` is implemented using the C API and the Python API.
 Both query modules can be found in the `/usr/lib/memgraph/query_modules` directory.